Restore App Release Notes (Mac)

 Bug Fix

-- An issue in the Mac Computer Backup Restore App was resolved where the list of backups would fail to display if an error occurred with the first (pre-selected) backup.
+- An issue in the Computer Backup Restore App was resolved where the list of backups would fail to display if an error occurred with the first (pre-selected) backup.

 Release Version 9.1.0.818